 Benchmark C++ Tool¶

-This page demonstrates how to use the Benchmark C++ Tool to estimate deep learning inference performance on supported devices.
+This article demonstrates how to use the Benchmark C++ Tool to estimate deep learning inference performance on supported devices.

 To use the C++ benchmark_app, you must first build it following the Build the Sample Applications instructions and then set up paths and environment variables by following the Get Ready for Running the Sample Applications instructions.
 Navigate to the directory where the benchmark_app C++ sample binary was built.